malnasseri/gorilla-shift-scheduler-react/README.md

 Open a browser and go to [http://localhost:3000](http://localhost:3000)

 ## Tech
-Built with
+### Built with

-React, Node, Express, MongoDB, Passport.js
+### React, Node, Express, MongoDB, Passport.js.

 Important Dependencies Involved In Application Design
 ---
 **Client-Side**

-* react - javascript library for creating views/interfaces with components
+* react - javascript library for creating views/interfaces with components.

-* react-router v4 - maps react components to URL routes, thus enabling single-page navigation
+* react-router v4 - maps react components to URL routes, thus enabling single-page navigation.

-* axios - for making AJAX requests to the server
+* axios - for making AJAX requests to the server.

 **Server-Side**

-* express - a node.js http server framework and interface
+* express - a node.js http server framework and interface.

-* mongoose - mongoDB object modeling tool
+* mongoose - mongoDB object modeling tool.

 * passportJS
-    * passport - express authentication middleware
+    * passport - express authentication middleware.
     * passport-local - passport strategy for authenticating with an email and password.

-* bcrypt-nodejs - for encrypting user passwords before saving them to the database
+* bcrypt-nodejs - for encrypting user passwords before saving them to the database.